Are you contemplating renting your house while living abroad or travelling the world? Sounds like a passive income dream come true.

 As a property owner, what could be better than earning some extra income by renting out your house, sitting back and automatically collecting passive rental income every month while you zigzag the globe or relocate abroad?

-In other words, it’s not a purely passive income endeavour.
+In other words, earning rental income while living abroad is not a purely passive income endeavour.

-I’m a long-distance landlord and manage my US properties while living abroad in France!
+I’m a long-distance landlord managing my US properties while living abroad in France!

 - If there was a leak, I arranged to get it fixed and met the plumber.